WriterMilly AhlquistWriterAmy Shepherd

 Or, if you are looking for an especially sleek and frizz-free finish, you’ll find salvation in Cynthia Sylvia Stout.
 A combination of vegan stout, balsamic vinegar and fresh, organic lemon juice encourage hair cuticles to lie flat and reflect the light to give your hair a shine worth celebrating.

-Packed with an array of nutrient-rich, hair loving essential oils, fruits and butters, solid shampoos are a packaging-free alternative to liquid conditioners.
+Packed with an array of nutrient-rich, hair loving essential oils, fruits and butters, solid shampoos are a packaging-free alternative to their traditional liquid counterparts.
 Product inventor and Lush co-founder Helen Ambrosen explains: "Solids have always been an interesting artistic challenge.
 Shampoo bars grew out of trying to make a pressed soap but instead we realised that we’d created a beautiful solid shampoo that didn’t require packaging, was equal to about 80 washes, and also didn’t need a synthetic preservative."

 But high colour doesn’t always have to mean high maintenance.
 If the scent of intoxicating jasmine has you falling head over heels, Godiva is a low maintenance shampoo and conditioning bar combining balancing ylang ylang, nourishing cocoa butter and macadamia nut.
 Camelia and gardenia oils condition the hair to help you achieve soft, glossy locks in minutes, meaning haircare has never been easier.